 Limitations: Advocates for this program voice concern over the funding level of this critical program.
 Older Americans Act (OAA) Title VI programs rely on a number of funding sources in order to provide a wide variety of services in their communities.
-The most common funding sources other than Title VI are, Nutrition Services Incentive Program (NSIP) and Tribal Council funding.
-Nearly 60 percent of Title VI programs (58.8 percent) reported in 2014 that their funding levels have decreased since 2011.
-Very few programs reported an increase.
+All Title VI Organizations receive funding from the Title VI.
+The most common funding sources after Title VI are, Nutrition Services Incentive Program (NSIP) and Tribal Council funding.
+Nearly 60 percent of Title VI programs (58.8 percent) reported in 2014 that their funding levels have decreased since 2011 with very few programs reporting an increase.